 Figure 2: Mollacas mineral resource comprises an enriched copper oxide and supergene cap.

 Metminco completed its final resource definition drilling program at Mollacas during the third quarter of 2011, comprising 2,200 metres of diamond drilling and 1,154 metres of reverse circulation drilling, with the objective of providing sufficient data to upgrade the November 2007 mineral resource to Measured and Indicated Mineral Resource categories, as well as to acquire sufficient material by ore type for further permeability and tall column leach testwork.
-The results of the diamond drilling program are summarised in the Significant Results - Table 3 section of the website.

 Following the completion of the resource definition drilling program, 11 geotechnical drill holes (totalling 1,405m) to a maximum depth of 150 metres were completed, as well as 14 sterilisation drill holes (totalling 1,154m) to a maximum depth of 94 metres.